Energy Converter

 Energy Units and Conversion

 Energy is measured in various units depending on the context, with joule (J) being the standard SI unit.
 Other commonly used units include calories (cal) for heat energy, kilowatt-hours (kWh) for electrical energy, and electron volts (eV) in atomic and quantum physics.
 In some cases, energy is also expressed in British Thermal Units (BTU), which is widely used in heating and cooling systems, or in foot-pounds (ft-lb) for mechanical work.
+(In many heating and fluid systems, energy depends on volume — check out our Volume Converter for precise conversions.)

 Since different fields use various energy units, conversions are often necessary.
 For example, power companies bill electricity in kilowatt-hours, while food energy is labeled in calories.
 To ensure accuracy in scientific calculations and industry applications, conversion between these units is essential.
 The table below provides standard energy conversions between different units.